sam-aum/ICAS-Project/README.md

     2. What is the main features of the website
     3. Is there a way to categories these pages
     4. What is the purpose of each page?

-### Week 1
-    * Setup work environment
-    * Create Navbar
-    * Update Background

-### Week 2
-Upgrade navbar
-    * Figure out what should be on the navbar
-    * And the Hamburger
-    * Color
-    * Categorization
-    *  Send draft to Daniel
-    * Login for wixs page

-Work on framework for the first section